ShadowGamer666/AutomatedInfrastructureCreationSystem/README.md

-# FYP
+# Automated Infrastructure Creation System
-All Terraform code that will be used for my FYP.
+The portfolio of all script and code that I have implemented within my Automated Infrastructure Creation System as part of my FYP.